Last updated on 2026-02-02

 Program overview

-The Woodworking Techniques - CNC Ontario College Certificate program at Conestoga College is designed for individuals interested in the woodworking industry.
-This one-year program equips students with the necessary skills to apply computerized numerical control (CNC) techniques effectively.
-Students will learn to develop programs for various CNC equipment, including beam saws, nesting routers, point-to-point machining centers, drills, and dovetail machines.
-The program emphasizes hands-on learning, allowing students to gain practical knowledge and experience in a state-of-the-art facility.
+The Woodworking Techniques - CNC Ontario College Certificate program at Conestoga College is designed to equip students with essential skills in computerized numerical control (CNC) techniques.
+This one-year program focuses on developing programs for various CNC equipment, including beam saws, nesting routers, point-to-point machining centers, drills, and dovetail machines.
+With a strong emphasis on hands-on learning, students will gain practical knowledge and best practices in CNC programming, preparing them for a successful career in the woodworking industry.

-The Woodworking Techniques - CNC program is structured to provide a comprehensive education over a period of one year, divided into two academic terms.
-The program is delivered in a full-time format, allowing students to immerse themselves in the learning experience.
-Key features of the program include:
+The Woodworking Techniques - CNC program is structured to provide a comprehensive learning experience over a period of one year, which consists of two academic terms.
+The program is delivered in a full-time format, allowing students to immerse themselves in the learning process.
+Key features of the program structure include:

 Featured Experiences

-• Active learning environment in a 30,000 square foot facility
+- Training in a 30,000 square foot facility equipped with modern CNC machinery

 Career Options

-Graduates of the Woodworking Techniques - CNC program can pursue various career opportunities in Canada, including:
+Graduates of the Woodworking Techniques - CNC program can pursue a variety of career opportunities in Canada, including:

-• Woodworking Technician: Works with CNC machines to produce wood products, ensuring quality and efficiency in production.
+- Woodworking Technician: Works with CNC machinery to produce high-quality wood products, ensuring adherence to specifications.

 DISCLAIMER: The information above is subject to change.
 For the latest updates, please contact LOA Portal's advisors.